Shweit/MinecraftServerAPI/README.md

 # MinecraftServerAPI

 ## Overview
-MinecraftServerAPI is a powerful and flexible plugin for Minecraft servers, providing RESTful APIs to interact with the server programmatically.
-This project allows server administrators to automate tasks, gather information, and manage the server more efficiently.
+**MinecraftServerAPI** is a powerful and flexible plugin for Minecraft servers, providing RESTful APIs to interact with the server programmatically.
+This project allows server administrators to automate tasks, gather information, manage the server more efficiently, and even trigger WebHooks for various server events.

 ## Prerequisites
 - **Java:** JDK 21